2023 Most Popular Psychology Master's Degree Schools in Ohio

 The colleges and universities below are the most popular for psychology majors pursuing a master's degree.

-Our analysis found University of Cincinnati - Main Campus to be the most popular school for psychology students who want to pursue a master’s degree in Ohio.
-Located in the large city of Cincinnati, UC is a public college with a fairly large student population.
+Our 2023 rankings named University of Cincinnati - Main Campus the most popular school in Ohio for psychology students working on their master’s degree.
+Located in the city of Cincinnati, UC is a public college with a very large student population.

 Of the 222 students majoring in psychology at UC, 13% are male and 87% are female.